Grčka Kraljica: Mural in Rajićeva

 The venue is located at the corner of the Knez Mihailova and Rajićeva streets, and the building in 19 Rajićeva Street which leans on Grčka Kraljica, towers it, being much higher.
 As it is also wider than the building in which the restaurant is located, there was a large section of façade, without windows, facing the venue and the Knez Mihailova.
 In 1984 a group of art students, under the guidance of a painter and their professor Čedomir Vasić, painted a mural.
 It depicts an art student from behind, holding a sketchbook under his arm.
 He is gazing above, at the waterfall of colors which flow from the top of the building.
 The original sketch was drafted by Perica Donkov, while the student was modeled after Mirko Ognjanović, who also worked on the piece.

 In 1982, the center for the planning of the urban development of Belgrade, at the "Communications" conference, considered the idea of fixing the façades by painting murals.
 In 1983, the Arts Academy offered drafted artworks for 50 façades to the city hall.
 It was part of academy's initiative of "artistic intervention", instigated by the students solutions for the walls and buildings which have no architectural merits for preservation, but which still can change the panoramic view of the city, and to fill the "urban emptiness".

-The Rajićeva location, which was the "Beobanka" bank at the time, was approved the first by city officials, though at the same time another mural was painted on the "20th October" cinema, by the French Cultural Center.
+The Rajićeva location, which was a Beobanka branch at the time, was approved the first by city officials, though at the same time another mural was painted on the "20th October" cinema, by the French Cultural Center.
 The mural was done within the Youth Day celebrations, held on 25 May each year.
-Vasić even spent one night in police detention, until the CEO of "Beobanka" wasn't assured by the city that the painting of the mural was legally approved.
+Vasić even spent one night in police detention, until the CEO of Beobanka wasn't assured by the city that the painting of the mural was legally approved.

 Though in Belgrade few murals were done earlier, like in 1970 in the Bulevar Revolucije or in 1979 on the Western City Gate (both by Lazar Vujaklija), as the first in this period, the mural in Rajićeva fueled the muralism movement, labeled the "fixing of the city" by the artists which wished to offer passersby a different feel from the empty and naked walls.
 Vasić stated that this way art prevents urban space from being faceless.
 Though over 50 murals were painted in Belgrade since then by numerous artists (from 1984 to 1997 Vasić and his students painted several other murals), the mural in Rajićeva has been labeled as "legendary".

 In time, both the elements and the graffiti damaged it.
 It was renovated in 2003 but deteriorated again.
 It was fully reconstructed in September 2018.